FACULTY AND PROFESSIONAL STAFF WORKING ON LATIN AMERICA AND THE CARIBBEAN

 Mark Fagan Professor of Medicine.
 Specializations: Co-Director of the Department of Medicine Dominican Republic Exchange Program.

-Timothy Flanigan Dean's Professor of Medical Science, Professor of Medicine and Professor of Health Services, Policy & Practice.
+Timothy Flanigan Professor of Medicine, Professor of Health Services, Policy and Practice.
 Specializations: HIV & Hepatitis infections in underserved communities.

 Roberta Goldman Clinical Professor of Family Medicine.
 Mid-life changes among Spanish-speaking Latinas; Barriers to care in U.S. Hispanic communities.

-Emily Harrison Clinical Assistant Professor of Family Medicine.
+Emily Harrison Clinical Associate Professor of Family Medicine.
 Specializations: Health care in Honduras.

-Stephen McGarvey Professor of Epidemiology and Anthropology.
+Stephen McGarvey Professor of Epidemiology, Director of International Health Institute.
 Specializations: International health and environmental issues; Global Health scholarly concentration for medical students.

-Amy Nunn Assistant Professor of Medicine (Research) and Assistant .
+Amy Nunn Assistant Professor of Behavioral and Social Sciences, Assistant Professor of Medicine.
 Specializations: Generic medicines for HIV in Brazil and other developing countries.

 Pablo Rodriguez Clinical Associate Professor of Obstetrics & Gynecology.
 Specializations: Health care in the Dominican Republic.

-Peter Simon Clinical Associate Professor.
+Peter Simon Clinical Associate Professor of Epidemiology.
 Specializations: Health care in Haiti.

 Barbara Stonestreet Professor of Pediatrics.
 Specializations: Health care in the Dominican Republic.

-Patrick Vivier Associate Professor of Health Services, Policy, and Practice.
+Patrick Vivier Royce Family Associate Professor of Teaching Excellence and Associate Professor of Health Services, Policy and Practice.
 Specializations: Medicaid managed care, childhood obesity, health issues for low income families, health services research, immunizations, information technology, lead poisoning, and preventive services.

 Jane Jaquette Adjunct Professor of International Studies.
 Specializations: Latin American Politics, Women’s Movements in Latin America.